Skip to main content

 Read more about vaccination against influenza for pregnant women

-Vaccination against influenza for children under 18 years of age with chronic diseases is carried out after medical assessment and consultation.
-For COVID-19, the assessment is always carried out by a paediatrician.
-Only few children need seasonal vaccination against COVID-19 and/or influenza.
+Influenza vaccination for children under 18 years of age with a chronic condition is offered following an individual medical assessment and consultation.
+For COVID-19 vaccination, the assessment is always carried out by a paediatrician.
+Only a small numer of children need seasonal vaccination against COVID-19 and/or influenza.

-2. When can I be vaccinated against influenza and COVID-19?
+When can I get vaccinated against influenza and COVID-19?

-4. Will I receive an invitation for vaccination?
+Will I receive an invitation to be vaccinated?

-You can view Digital Post at borger.dk, e-Boks and mit.dk.
-If you are exempt from Digital Post, you will receive an invitation by post.
+You can access Digital Post through borger.dk, e-Boks.dk and mit.dk.
+If you are exempt from Digital Post, you will receive an invitation by regular mail.

-You will not receive an invitation in Digital Post if you are under 65 years of age.
+You will not receive an invitation via Digital Post if you are under 65 years of age.

-From 29 September 2025, you can go to vacciner.dk, where you can book an appointment if you have a disease or condition that makes you eligible for vaccination.
+From the end of September 2026, you can visit vacciner.dk to book an appointment if you have a medical condition that makes you eligible for vaccination.

-Appointments are added to the site on an ongoing basis.
+Appointments are added to vacciner.dk on an ongoing basis.

-You will need your MitID to book an appointment at vacciner.dk.
+You will need MitID to book an appointment at vacciner.dk and, if applicable, to complete the solemn declaration.

-If you are in the target group for vaccination and do not have MitID, you can get help booking or changing your vaccination appointment by calling your region.
+If you are eligible for vaccination but do not have MitID, regardless of your age, you can get help booking or changing your appointment by contacting your region:

 North Denmark Region – Telephone: 97 64 84 63